Join for Free

 Anything else: It’s worth checking out Pure Medical just for the supplementary information – they set out all the specs and design details of each model, without overwhelming the reader.

-Our verdict: An excellent range of portable units, with options for both pulse and continuous flow, and some seriously light and mobile models.
+An excellent range of portable units, with options for both pulse and continuous flow, and some seriously light and mobile models.

 Portable Oxygen concentrators mean you can go about your daily activities, even if you need a little extra oxygen support.
 With such a wide range available, you’re sure to find the concentrator you need, whether you’re looking for something lightweight, quiet, or suitable for use overnight.